Corporate Sustainability Report outlines new targets for alternative vehicles, fuel consumption and renewable power.

 The new UPS Corporate Sustainability Report also details new targets for greenhouse gas emissions, electricity consumption and fuel purchases, as well as workforce and community goals.
 UPS commits to:

 - Reducing absolute greenhouse gas emissions 12 percent by 2025 from global ground operations.
-“This means that even as our delivery volume and stops increase, our overall emissions must drop,” says Tamara Baker, UPS’s chief sustainability officer.
+“This means that even as our delivery volume and stops increase, our overall emissions must drop,” says Tamara Barker, UPS’s chief sustainability officer.

 - Purchasing 40 percent of all ground fuel from sources other than conventional gasoline and diesel by 2025.